- UCAS course code

 Career opportunities

-A degree in Russian Studies paves the way for an exceptionally broad range of careers.
-You will develop intercultural awareness and communication skills - both highly valued by employers.
+A degree in Modern Languages and Cultures paves the way for a broad range of careers.
+You'll develop intercultural awareness and enhanced communication skills - both highly valued by employers.

 The University has its own dedicated Careers Service that you would have full access to as a student and for two years after you graduate.
 At Manchester you will have access to a number of opportunities to help boost your employability .